QuentinRa/blog.quentinra.dev/tools/latex/index.md

 You may code latex (`.tex`) documents on

-* [Overleaf](https://www.overleaf.com/) (previously `writelatex.com`), a simple and collaborative tool, need register
+* [Overleaf](https://www.overleaf.com/) (previously `writelatex.com`), a simple and collaborative tool, you need to register
 * [CoCalc](https://cocalc.com/), the UI may be a bit hard to use but no account is required

-You can also use a latex compiler on your machine but that's not covered for now.
+You can also use a latex compiler on your machine, but that's not covered for now.

-There are a lot of latex templates, so be sure to check them before starting a document from scratch <https://www.overleaf.com/latex/templates> since there are presentation templates, cv templates, report templates...
+There are a lot of latex templates, so be sure to check them before starting a document from scratch <https://www.overleaf.com/latex/templates> since there are presentation templates, CV/resumes templates, report templates...

 <hr class="sl">